bjarneo/hemmelig/README.md

 The client can be customized with the following flags:

 - `-relay-server <address>`: Specifies the address of the relay server (e.g., `localhost:8080`).
-- `-session-id <id>`: Immediately joins a session with the given ID without prompting.

 ## Security Features